Part of River and Mercantile Group PLC

 To discuss with one of our plan termination experts about the implementation process please contact us below!

 Upon successfully completing the implementation stage of a plan termination, lump sum payments are ready to be paid to participants who made an election.
 Once paid, the only remaining participants in the plan are the in-pay participants (e.g. retirees and beneficiaries) and the not-in-pay participants who did not elect a lump sum payment (deferred annuitants).
 The sponsor will purchase an annuity from an insurance company for these remaining annuitants.
 The selection of the insurer is a critical fiduciary decision.

-Click on the buttons below to learn more about the plan termination annuity purchase process!
+To learn more about the plan termination annuity purchase process, click below!